 As referenced above, a provision in the Tax Cuts and Jobs Act of 2017 had an unintended consequence affecting the tax treatment of acquired Bank Owned Life Insurance ("BOLI") policies.
-As a result, the Company had previously recorded $408 thousand tax expense in connection with its merger with Audubon Savings Bank in 2018 to account for the potential tax liability.
-However, a new regulation was issued and finalized in the 4th quarter of 2019 (second fiscal quarter) that removed the unintended consequence and its associated tax impact, resulting in the tax expense reversal during the quarter ended December 31, 2019.
+As a result, the Bank had previously booked a $408 thousand tax expense in connection with its merger with Audubon Savings Bank in 2018 to account for the potential tax liability.
+However, a new regulation was issued and finalized in the 4th quarter of 2019 that removed the unintended consequence and its associated tax impact, resulting in the tax expense reversal in the quarter ended December 31, 2019.

 William Penn Bancorp, Inc., headquartered in Bristol, Pennsylvania, is the holding company for William Penn Bank, which serves Bucks County, Pennsylvania through full-service branch offices in Levittown, Morrisville, and Richboro, Pennsylvania and serves Burlington and Camden Counties in New Jersey through full-service branch offices located in Audubon, Mount Laurel, and Pine Hill, New Jersey.
 The Company's executive offices are located at 10 Canal Street, Bristol, Pennsylvania 19007.
 William Penn Bank's deposits are insured up to the legal maximum (generally $250,000 per depositor) by the Federal Deposit Insurance Corporation (FDIC).
 The primary federal regulator for William Penn Bank is the FDIC.